joblib/joblib/doc/persistence.rst

 Registering extra compressors
 -----------------------------

-Joblib provides the ``register_compressor`` function in order to extend the list of default compressors available.
+Joblib provides :func:`joblib.register_compressor` in order to extend the list of default compressors available.
 To fit with Joblib internal implementation and features, such as :func:`joblib.load` and :class:`joblib.Memory`, the registered compressor should implement the Python file object interface.